 No doubt reading a book is healthy, we pick one we have interest in and we learn all about something coherently.
-The experience slots neatly into our memories, often helping us for years to come – even if you are like me, and this sentence makes you tilt your head back slightly and laugh a bit thinking, “Haha, wish I might.”
+The experience slots neatly into our memories, often helping us for years to come – even if you are like me, and this sentence makes you tilt your head back slightly and laugh a bit thinking, “Haha, not quite.
+Almost, but not quite”

 But as a matter of fact, years down the line (23 to be precise) I still remember that Osmosis is the diffusion of a liquid through a semi-permeable membrane, that Jaundice is the backing up of Bile into the Duodenum (for a few possible reasons) then entering the bloodstream, discolouring certain parts with a yellowish hue, and that Psychosis is a mental condition where thoughts and emotions are so severely impaired that contact with external reality is lost.